zylzjucn/Leetcode/README.md

 > 8ms (98.74%)

 We only count the first cell(left-top one of a battleship) to avoid duplicate counting.
-Every valid first cells have no left or top 'X'.
+Every valid first cells have no left or up 'X'.

 #### 424. Longest Repeating Character Replacement ![#c5f015](https://placehold.it/15/F4D03F/000000?text=+)